thomyphan/thomyphan.github.io/_research/resilience.md

 <img src="https://thomyphan.github.io/images/research/antagonist_in_MAS.png" title="Smart Factory with Antagonists" style="float:right; width:300pt;padding-left:10px;"  alt="Antagonists in MAS"/>

-Cooperative MARL agents are commonly trained under idealized condition, assuming that agents will always exhibit cooperative behavior.
-However, (partially) adversarial behavior may still occur due to flaws in hardware and software, potentially leading to catastrophic failure.
-Thus, even cooperative MAS need to be prepared for adversarial change as each agent may be a potential source of failure.
+Cooperative *multi-agent RL (MARL)* agents are commonly trained under idealized condition, assuming that agents will always exhibit cooperative behavior.
+However, (partial) *adversarial behavior* may occur nevertheless due to flaws in hardware and software, potentially leading to catastrophic failure.
+Thus, even cooperative *multi-agent system (MAS)* need to be prepared for adversarial change as each agent may be a potential *source of failure*.

 We devise algorithms to improve resilience in MAS.
 During training, we randomly replace productive agents by antagonists to expose the system to partial adversarial change [1].
 We also devise evaluation methods to compare resilience of different MARL algorithms in a fair way [2].